slac-lcls/sfxPhasing/README.md

 # sfxPhasing

-MR_phasing stands for Molecular Replacement Automated Phasing Pipeline.
-It includes the Phenix.MRage and automatically for the grid search for user's defined parameter.
+MR_phasing refers to Molecular Replacement Automated Phasing Pipeline.
+It runs Phenix.MRage with automatic grid search and/or with user defined parameters.

-SAD_phasing stands for the Single-wavelength anomalous dispersion Automated Phasing Pipeline with heavy atoms of Selenium (Se) or Sulfur (S).
-It includes 2 separated modules: SHELXC/D, Crank2.
+SAD_phasing refers to Single-wavelength Anomalous Dispersion Automated Phasing Pipeline with heavy atoms of Selenium (Se) or Sulfur (S).
+It uses 2 programs: SHELXC/D, Crank2.
-Later the Autobuild refinement will be considered to further refine the protein model.
+Later Autobuild refinement may further refine the protein model.

-Examples contain the SAD example of Streptavidin and the MR example of 4N5R which is a lysozyme example.
+Examples contain a Se-SAD example of Selenobiotinyl-Streptavidin and an MR example of 4N5R lysozyme.

 ## Required External Packages:
 The following packages are required to run sfxPhasing scripts.